barberod/bronze-bobblehead-1x/README.md

 # bronze-bobblehead-1x
-A repo that automatically deploys files in Azure Storage
+A repo that automatically deploys files in Azure Storage Blob Container